 Long term disability insurance policies can be very complex with many moving parts.
-They can vary widely by price, guarantees, and policy features which make it tough to compare.

-Choosing the right one for your unique needs requires time, research, and professional advice.
+Choosing the right policy for your unique needs requires time, research, and professional advice.
 Unfortunately, many physicians rush through the process to get it done and over with, not unlike most people buying this type of coverage.

 But in doing so, they run of risk of making critical mistakes.
 Here are the four most common errors you should try to avoid when shopping for and deciding on disability insurance.